HL7/cgm/input/pagecontent/index.md

 ### Must Support

+The following [Must Support (MS)](https://hl7.org/fhir/R4/profiling.html#mustsupport) expectations for system capabilities are an initial draft to guide early implementations.
+The spec recognizes that actor-based MS may be needed in a future release.
+{:.stu-note}

-The Must Support (MS) flag requires that data submitters must be capable of sending the element, and data receivers must be able to parse it without error.
-While receivers must process the element, they may choose to ignore the data if it is not applicable to their system's use case, and must not reject a resource solely for containing it.
+The MS flag requires that data submitters must be capable of sending the element, and data receivers must be able to parse it without error.
+While receivers must process the element, they may choose to ignore the data if it does not apply to their use case, and must not reject a resource solely for containing it.
 For supported profiles, MS elements indicate which resource types and elements a submitter needs to be capable of submitting.

-MS on the CGM Data Submission Bundle indicates which types of resources a submitter needs to be capable of submitting.
+#### Must Support Expectations for the CGM Data Submission Bundle

-This is an initial draft of MS to guide early implementations.
-The spec recognizes that actor-based MS may be needed in a future release.

-While we have not labeled molar or mass units as MS, any conformant implementation must support at least one of these options.
+The CGM Data Submission Bundle profile defines resource type and Observation profile entries.
+They are all labeled as MS except for two pairs of Observation profiles that have molar and mass units options.
+However, any conformant implementation must support at least one of these options for each pair.

 ### Nominal Workflow